Robert-van-Engelen/Forth500/manual.md

 ### Markers

-A so-called marker word is created with `MARKER`.
+A so-called "marker word" is created with `MARKER`.
 When the word is executed, it deletes itself and all definitions after it.
 For example:

     MARKER my-program ↲